postsharp/postsharp-emails/xx-more-contracts.md

 The same contract is used in ostensibly the same way via an attribute for three quite different validation scenarios but produces consistent code at compilation time that the developer has not had to write by hand.

-> **While it should be noted that there is a StringLength attribute that forms part of the system.ComponentModel.DataAnnotations library, it does not offer the same versatility as that provided by Metalama.Patterns.Contracts, as it cannot be applied to return values and requires the developer to provide their own error message.**
+> **Note: While the system.ComponentModel.DataAnnotations library includes a StringLength attribute, it does not offer the same versatility as that provided by Metalama.Patterns.Contracts, as it cannot be applied to return values and requires the developer to provide their own error message.**

-If you'd like to know more about Metalama in general, then visit our [website](https://www.postsharp.net/metalama).
-You can learn more about Metalama contracts [here](https://doc.postsharp.net/metalama/patterns/contracts).

-Consider joining us on [Slack](https://www.postsharp.net/slack).
-Here, you can stay updated with what's new and get answers to any technical questions you might have.